BEL AIR MALL

 The complex received minor damage from Hurricane Katrina in August 2005.
 It re-opened in just 3 days.
 Within 10 days, the mall was enjoying a massive surge of business, as there were no other large shopping centers open along the devastated coastline.

 In 2007, the official name of COLONIAL BEL AIR MALL reverted back to BEL AIR MALL.
-Parisian was rebranded by Charlotte-based Belk on September 12 of the same year.
+Parisian was rebranded by Charlotte-based Belk on September 12th.
 In November 2008, Los Angeles-based Forever 21 dedicated a (26,200 square foot) XXI Forever store in a portion of the Woolworth space, which had been vacated in July 1997.

 In May 2014, BEL AIR MALL became a holding of New York City-based Rouse Properties.
 The shopping facility now spanned 1,345,000 leasable square feet and contained over 130 stores and services.
 Sears closed for good in September 2015.
 Belk renovated the building and relocated from their existing BEL AIR MALL store.
 The new Belk was dedicated on October 12, 2016.